KYVENetwork/docs/docs/token_holders/delegating.md

 ## Chain Delegation

 Chain delegation helps to secure the KYVE blockchain, which further secures the protocol layer that sits on top of it.
-When you delegate to a chain node, you're $KYVE is bonded and used in the Delegated Proof of Stake protocol to produce and validate new blocks.
-By delegating to a chain node, you are trusting that node to act honestly.
+When you delegate to a consensus validator, you're $KYVE is bonded and used in the Delegated Proof of Stake protocol to produce and validate new blocks.
+By delegating to a consensus validator, you are trusting that node to act honestly.
 If that node is found to act maliciously and is getting slashed, a part of your delegation is also slashed.

 ### How to delegate?

-The easiest way to delegate to chain nodes is by using a block explorer which supports delegation.
+The easiest way to delegate to consensus validators is by using a block explorer which supports delegation.
 Such a block explorer is the _Ping_ explorer.
 The explorer can be found below for every network:

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';